deferpanic/goweave/README.md

-* no code modifications - my main use cases involve *not* modifying code so that is why we initially did not support annotations - I'm not opposed to adding these but that's not my intended gocutl
+* no code modifications - my main use cases involve *not* modifying code so that is why we initially did not support annotations - I'm not opposed to adding these but that's not my intended goweavel

 ### FAQ